 For the poster, we look ahead to a future performance: our characters play a role in a designated space that is something between a panopticon jail, a museum, a church, a lab and a street view from The Red Light District.
 Are these women showcasing themselves?
 Are they being showcased by another force?
 Are they designed?
 Are they options of a free mind?
 Are they avatars in a game to play?

 Below the light boxes is the lyric ‘Multiple Reality Disorder’ which is a song written for the project, to be performed by the characters playing different instruments.
-In this way, the poster is an artwork of it’s own, as well as an advertisement for the project.

 - Collaboration with Martin Draax